 2016 heralds the 29th consecutive edition of the annual Bewdley Festival with its traditional mix of local talent and national and international stars of stage, screen and concert halls, all packed into ten days in October and with something for everyone.

-Evening events offer music from The Rutles, Judie Tzuke, and Anne Reid plus comedy from Miles Jupp, and from Radio and TV; history presenter Professor Kate Williams, broadcaster Andy Kershaw and Antiques Roadshow glass expert Andy McConnell.
+Evening events offer music from The Rutles, Judie Tzuke, and Anne Reid plus comedy from Miles Jupp, and from Radio and TV; history presenter Dr Kate Williams, broadcaster Andy Kershaw and Antiques Roadshow glass expert Andy McConnell.

 Classical Sunday features the magnificent pianist Ashley Wass in two varied settings.
 The first is a family friendly concert, Wonderland, based on Alice's Adventures presented by Ashley with violinist Matthew Trusler.
 In the evening he delivers a full piano recital celebrating the works of William Shakespeare.